 Trevor’s musical journey began as a 6th-grade trombone player.
 He continued to progress as a musician and was later accepted into the prestigious University of North Florida Jazz Ensemble, where he played bass trombone.
 As a music education major, Trevor picked up a variety of instruments, including guitar, which led directly to opportunities to lead worship in the local church.
 During his time in Brazil, part of his ministry was to lead worship at an English-speaking church service.
 Trevor’s passion is to see people ushered into authentic, unhindered worship of Jesus Christ.

 Mark Young joined the staff at Swift Creek in June 2016 as the Student Pastor.
-He and his wife, Renee, have three children: Ezra, Piper, and Zoe.
+He and his wife, Renee, have five children: Ezra, Piper, Zoe, Eliza, and Haddon.

 Mark received his BA degree in Communication/Broadcasting from Mississippi State University, and his Masters of Divinity from Southeastern Baptist Theological Seminary.
 He is currently working on his Ph.D. at Southeastern.